 5,000 square feet will be a minimum of LEED-Certified and is not required to be certified by the U.S. Green Building Council.
 The City Manager is authorized to grant a waiver to this requirement for buildings managed by City directly when the building is not a suitable project for the Green Building program.
-The General Manager of Greenville Utilities is authorized to grant a waiver to this requirement for buildings managed by Greenville Utilities when the building is not a suitable project for the Green Building program.

-The adoption of this policy will increase the cost of buildings in the Capital Improvement Program by up to 2%.
+The General Manager of Greenville Utilities is authorized to grant a waiver to this requirement for buildings managed by Greenville Utilities when the building is not a suitable project for the Green Building to grant a waiver to this requirement for buildings managed by Greenville Utilities when the building is not a suitable project for the Green Building program.
+Fiscal Note: The adoption of this policy will increase the cost of buildings in the Capital Improvement Program by up to 2%.
 The cost of operating the building is reduced with the annual return on investment ranging from 25 to 40%.
 Typically, the "Green" investment pays for itself in three years.

-Adopt the resolution implementing the Leadership in Energy and Environmental Design (LEED) Program when the City constructs or renovates City buildings.
+Recommendation : Adopt the resolution implementing the Leadership in Energy and Environmental Design (LEED) Program when the City constructs or renovates City buildings.

-Resolution on LEED 797617
+B Resolution on LEED 797617